Whitney Nic James

 CURRENTLY | 18 Weeks

 Now that I’m almost 19 weeks and almost halfway through, I’m settling into my pregnancy.
-My second trimester has presented a new set of symptoms, but I’m taking it all in stride.
-I’m moving my body more, (finally) getting somewhat better sleep, and I’m in the process of tweaking my morning and afternoon routines.
-I’m also becoming more aware of when I need to take a break, ask for help, eat, say no, etc. The one thing I’m most excited about is feeling more connected to the baby.
-I talk to the baby all the time, I sing to the baby in the morning, and we even listen to music together, thanks to the pregnancy headphones I ordered from Amazon.
+My second trimester has presented new symptoms, but I’m taking it all in stride.
+I’m moving my body more, (finally) getting better sleep, and tweaking my morning and afternoon routines.
+I’m also becoming more aware of when to take a break, ask for help, eat, say no, etc. The one thing I’m most excited about is feeling more connected to the baby.
+I talk to the baby constantly, sing to the baby in the morning, and we even listen to music together, thanks to the pregnancy headphones I ordered from Amazon.

 As the holiday season quickly approaches, Darrius and I have decided to focus on getting our home organized and baby ready.
-Our home office will eventually become the baby’s room, so we have a few minor projects lined up.
-Going from a family of 2 to a family of 3 excites us both, and I’m just really looking forward to be on this journey with him.
+Our home office will eventually become the baby’s room, so a few minor projects are lined up.
+Going from a family of 2 to a family of 3 excites us both, and I’m just really looking forward to being on this journey with him.
 I’m also grateful for my family and close friends who’ve kept me sane during this transitional period.
-It’s a lot to embrace, but I’m doing my best to take each day as it comes while reaming grateful through it all.
+It’s a lot to embrace, but I’m doing my best to take each day as it comes while remaining grateful.

 Let the journey to parenthood begin…